 Stay in one of Lake Winnipesaukee’s original historic homes, which has been renovated into a vacation house with all the modern amenities (including Wi-Fi, new kitchen appliances, and a Sonos speaker system).
 The three-bedroom house is located on Devens Island, a 1.5 acre island on the lake.
 Leave your car behind at 19 Mile Bay and rent a boat from a local marina to get here.
 The island can host up to eight people, and rates start at $465 a night.

 La Isla Zacatolsa, Nicaragua

-Gather six of your closest friends and you can have a private island together for less than $20 per person.
-For $110 a night, this retreat on the Lake of Granada in Nicaragua is a bargain.
+Gather six of your closest friends and you can have a private island together for just $30 per person.
+For $180 a night, this retreat on the Lake of Granada in Nicaragua is a bargain.
 La Isla Zacatalosa is a private villa that has its own tennis court, pool, garden, and walking path.
 You’ll share the island with howler monkeys and birds, as well as a caretaker who will help you with anything you need during your stay.
 The island is a 10-minute boat ride from the mainland, and your stay includes one free round-trip boat ride.